Leventhorpe School Students June 2021

-A number of structural changes to the website are in process supported by the Google Award CS4HS 2016 , which has enabled us to revise radically the KS2/KS3 Course for Teachers and Master Teachers asTao of Computational Thinking in Programming, which includes the innovative ISPY software as an aid to learning how to think computationally in the process of building programming solutions involving action geometry and pattern design in the 2-D plane problem domain.
+A number of structural changes to the website are in process supported by the Google Award CS4HS 2016-17 , which has enabled us to revise radically the KS2/KS3 Course for Teachers and Master Teachers asTao of Computational Thinking in Programming, which includes the innovative ISPY software as an aid to learning how to think computationally in the process of building programming solutions involving action geometry and pattern design in the 2-D plane problem domain.
 The expertise developed in devising this course has been extended to problem solving for KS3/4 Teachers and Master Teachers with data structures in the problem domain of the knight’s tour.
-A knight’s tour app has been designed to encourage computational thinking for a human solution en route to a programming solution.
+A knight’s tour app has been designed to encourage computational thinking for human solutions en route to programming solutions.

 Re-organisation and re-siting of Repositories